-Last week, I packed up my 18-year-old son and his antique trunk of enigmatic trappings, drove him to college in the exotic, far-away land of Maryland. and liberated him – apparently never to hear from him again (why didn’t he answer yesterday’s email? and has he lost his phone?)
+Last week, I packed up my 18-year-old son with his antique trunk of enigmatic trappings, drove him to college in the exotic, far-away land of Maryland. and liberated him – apparently never to hear from him again (why didn’t he answer yesterday’s email?…has he lost his phone?)

 My 16-year-old started her senior year in public high school a couple of weeks ago.
 She may be new to the role, but so far she has perfectly enacted the part of the American teen as seen on film and TV, hanging out at the local fro-yo shop with friends after school, staying up too late studying, and even attending her first Friday night high school football game with a gang of buddies.

 Our family independently homeschooled for 11 years.
-Independent homeschooling in Tennessee means that we just register our kids as homeschoolers at the beginning of the school year with the county board of education and then turn in a meaningless “attendance” sheet at the end of the year (of course they attended…they live here) – no umbrella organizations, no prescribed curricula, just us living the learning life.
+Independent homeschooling in Tennessee means that we just register our kids as homeschoolers at the beginning of the school year with the county board of education and then turn in a meaningless “attendance” sheet at the end of the year (of course they attended…they live here.) – no umbrella organizations, no prescribed curriculum, just a family living the learning life.

 Ray, Brian D. 2003.
 “Homeschooling Grows Up.”
 Salem, OR: National Home Education Research Institute. http://www.hslda.org/research/ray2003/HomeschoolingGrowsUp.pdf

 Ray, Brian D. 2010.
 Academic achievement and demographic traits of homeschool students: A nationwide study.
 Academic Leadership, the Online Journal 8:1.